dddrrreee/cs140e-25win/labs/15-vm-coherence/README.md

 -----------------------------------------------------------------------
 ***Clarifications***:
+  - Multiple definitions: When you do part 1 and implement
+    `cp15_ctrl_reg1_rd` you'll get a multiple definition error.
+    Just do a pull and this will get fixed.

   - If your `pinned-vm.c` has issues: we've checked in `code/orig-pinned-vm.c` you can just change the `Makefile` to use this instead.